 Please Note: Students who are first time borrowers at CPTC must serve a 30 day waiting period and will not receive the first disbursement of their loans until approximately the 35th day of the quarter.
-This applies only to first quarter of attendance that student receives loan funds.
+This applies only to the first quarter that students receive loan funds.